wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_priv_createPrivacyGroup.md

 ---
-title: etc:priv_createPrivacyGroup \[POST\] {disallowed}
+title: etc:priv_createPrivacyGroup  {disallowed} - Ethereum Classic
-description: Creates a group of nodes, specified by their Orion public key.
+description: Example code for the etc:priv_createPrivacyGroup  {disallowed} json-rpc method. Сomplete guide on how to use etc:priv_createPrivacyGroup  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters